 Subsidy Control Bill 2021 (758 KB , PDF)

-The Subsidy Control Bill creates a legal framework and sets out conditions for public authorities that provide subsidies to businesses.
+The Subsidy Control Bill would create a legal framework and set out conditions for public authorities that provide subsidies to businesses.

 A subsidy refers to a grant, a tax break, a loan, or other form of financial assistance paid from public resources.
 The new subsidy control regime will replace EU state aid rules, which applied in the UK until the end of the transition period in December 2020.